 Bird Global Investors: Please contact the Portnoy Law Firm to recover your losses; Last days to actively participate in the case; January 17, 2023

-/EIN News/ -- LOS ANGELES, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Bird Global, Inc. f/k/a Switchback II Corporation (NYSE: BRDS) investors that a class action has been filed on behalf of investors.
+LOS ANGELES, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Bird Global, Inc. f/k/a Switchback II Corporation BRDS investors that a class action has been filed on behalf of investors.

 Abbott investors with losses on their investment are encouraged to contact Lesley Portnoy, Esq.